-RE Policy 5.2: Large utility-scale RE generation projects - 10 megawatts or more - on private land in the unincorporated County will be limited to the site-types below, in addition to meeting criteria established herein and in the Development Code in the unincorporated County:
+RE Policy 5.2: Utility-oriented RE generation projects on private land in the unincorporated County will be limited to the site-types below, in addition to meeting criteria established herein and in the Development Code:

 - i.
 Private lands adjacent to the federal Development Focus Areas supported by the Board of Supervisors that meet siting criteria and development standards - ii.
 Waste Disposal Sites - iii.
 Mining Sites (operating and reclaimed) - iv.
 Fallow, degraded and unviable agricultural lands - v.
 Airports (existing and abandoned or adaptively re-used) - vi.
 Brownfields - vii.
 California Department of Toxic Substance Control Cleanup Program Sites - viii.
 Resource Conservation and Recovery Act Sites - ix.
-Sites Wwithin or adjacent to electric transmission and utility distribution corridors - x.
+Sites within or adjacent to electric transmission and utility distribution corridors - x.
 Industrial zones proven to not conflict with economic development needs - xi.
 Other sites proven by a detailed suitability analysis to reflect the significantly disturbed nature or conditions of those listed above